-- 8.1.2 A Diploma of Higher Education will be awarded if a student successfully completes Stages 1 and 2 of full-time study on the Honours degree programme or the equivalent of part-time study (at least 240 credits, of which at least 90 must be at Level 5 or above), but does not progress into Stage 3, or if the candidate fails to obtain a degree after the Stage 3 assessment and does not retrieve the failure. - 8.1.3 A Foundation Degree will be awarded if a student successfully completes Stages 1 and 2 of full-time study or the equivalent of part-time study on the Foundation Degree programme (240 credits, of which at least 90 must be at Level 5) - 8.1.4 BSc (Non-honours): a candidate who completes Stages 1-3 of full-time study or the equivalent of part-time study on the Honours degree programme, but does not complete the final year successfully, may be eligible for the award of a BSc degree without Honours (at least 300 credits, of which at least 150 credits must be at level 5 or above, including at least 60 at Level 6 or above), or may be permitted to undertake additional courses in order to qualify for a BSc (Hons) degree. - 8.1.5 BSc (Honours): a candidate who successfully completes stages 1-3 of full-time study or the equivalent of part-time study on the Honours degree programme, (360 credits, of which at least 210 credits are at level 5 or above, including at least 90 credits at level 6) will be awarded an Honours degree. - 8.1.6 Once a recommendation for award has been approved on behalf of the two universities, the graduand will be invited to attend the Joint Awards Ceremony. - 9.
+- 8.1.1 A Certificate of Higher Education will be awarded if a student successfully completes Stage 1 of an Honours degree programme (achieving at least 120 credits at Level 4), but does not continue into Stage 2, or if the candidate fails the second year assessment and does not retrieve the failure. - 8.1.2 A Diploma of Higher Education will be awarded if a student successfully completes Stages 1 -2 of an Honours degree programme(achieving at least 240 credits, of which at least 90 must be at Level 5 or above), but does not progress into Stage 3, or if the candidate does not pass the final year of the programme - 8.1.3 A Foundation Degree will be awarded if a student successfully completes Stages 1- 2 of the Foundation Degree programme (achieving at least 240 credits, of which at least 90 must be at Level 5) - 8.1.4 BSc (Non-honours): a candidate who completes Stages 1-3 of an Honours degree programme, but does NOT complete the final year successfully, may be eligible for the award of a BSc degree without Honours (achieving 300 credits, of which at least 150 credits must be at level 5 or above, including at least 60 at Level 6 or above).. - 8.1.5 BSc (Honours): a candidate who successfully completes stages 1-3 of an Honours degree programme, (achieving 360 credits, of which at least 210 credits are at level 5 or above, and at least 90 credits at level 6) will be awarded an Honours degree. - 8.1.6 Once a recommendation for award has been approved on behalf of the two universities, the graduand will be invited to attend the Joint Awards Ceremony. - 9.
 Summative Assessment Regulations for the Award of the Foundation Degree and the Honours Degree - 9.1 The summative assessment marks for Stages 1 and 2 of the Foundation degree programme will be aggregated to produce the final overall average mark.
-The Foundation degree is unclassified, but students can be awarded a merit or a distinction for marks above a certain level. - 9.1.1 Candidates who pass Stage 2, or its equivalent in part-time mode, will be eligible for the award of the Foundation degree.
+The Foundation degree is unclassified, but students can be awarded a merit or a distinction for marks above a certain level. - 9.1.1 Candidates who pass Stage 2, will be eligible for the award of the Foundation degree.
 Distinction and Merit shall be awarded as follows:

-Pass with Distinction 70% and above Pass with Merit 60% - 69%
+Pass with Distinction 70% and above

-- 9.2 The summative assessment marks for Stages 2 and 3 of the Honours degree programme will be aggregated to make a weighted contribution to the final overall average mark for classification purposes, in accordance with the weightings set out in section 4 above. - 9.2.1 Students entering the programme at stages other than stage 1 of the Honours degree will have the credits with which they were admitted onto the programme form a part of the total credits required for the programme; however, no marks accrued as a part of achieving those credits will be able to be considered as contributing to the aggregation for their award.
-In those circumstances, the weighting of marks contributing to their award will be based solely on the credits accrued on the Honours degree programme.
+Pass with Merit 60% - 69%

-9.2.2 Candidates who pass Stage 3, or its equivalent in part-time mode, will be eligible for the award of the Honours degree.
+- 9.2 The summative assessment marks for Stages 2 and 3 of the Honours degree programme will be aggregated to make a weighted contribution to the final overall average mark for classification purposes, in accordance with the weightings set out in section 4. - 9.2.1 Students entering the programme at stages other than stage 1 of the Honours degree will have the credits with which they were admitted onto the programme form a part of the total credits required for the programme; however, no marks accrued as a part of achieving those credits will be able to be considered as contributing to the aggregation for their award.
+In those circumstances, the weighting of marks contributing to their award will be based solely on the credits accrued on the Honours degree programme. - 9.2.2 Candidates who complete the final year successfully, will be eligible for the award of the Honours degree.
 The classifications shall be as follows:

 First Class Honours 70% and above

 Upper Second Class Honours 60% - 69%

 Lower Second Class Honours 50% - 59%

 Third Class Honours 40% - 49%